duleorlovic/blog/_posts/2014-07-01-ruby-on-rails-layouts-and-rendering.markdown

 ## Boostrap

-You can include bootstrap (which is written in less) or bootstrap-sass (if you want modifications in scss).
+You can include bootstrap (which is now written in scss instead of less)

 ~~~
-bower install bootstrap --save
+npm install bootstrap jquery popper.js
+# configure npm from previous step

+## I suggest to use scss instead of dist
-sed -i app/assets/stylesheets/application.css -e '/require_tree/i \
+# sed -i app/assets/stylesheets/application.css -e '/require_tree/i \
- *= require bootstrap/dist/css/bootstrap'
+#  *= require bootstrap/dist/css/bootstrap'
+cat >> app/assets/stylesheets/application.scss << \HERE_DOC
+/*
+ *= require_tree .
+ *= require_self
+ */
+@import 'bootstrap/scss/bootstrap'
+HERE_DOC

 sed -i app/assets/javascripts/application.js -e '/require_tree/i\
+//  from node_modules\
+//= require jquery/dist/jquery.js\
+//= require popper.js/dist/umd/popper.js\
 //= require bootstrap/dist/js/bootstrap'

 git commit -am "Adding bootstrap"
 ~~~

-Adding css and js files is working fine.
+## Adding icons

 There is a problem when some image/font files are hardcoded in css files.
-When filename is fixed and you can not include digest sha than you need to deploy files without fingerprint.

-So first solution is with help of [non-stupid-digest-assets](https://github.com/alexspeller/non-stupid-digest-assets) gem you can add non digest version.
+When that is hardcoded and you can not include digest sha than you need to deploy files without fingerprint.
+So one solution is with help of [non-stupid-digest-assets](https://github.com/alexspeller/non-stupid-digest-assets) gem you can add non digest version.
 First your assets should be seen (precompiled) with sprockets than they will be again copied without digest.
+Another solution is to override `@font-face` which includes proper `asset-url`

 Sprockets `require` concatenates after sass compilation.
 So it's advices to use `@import` sass command instead of `require`. `@import` will work also in